etcd-io/etcd/Documentation/configuration.md

 * `-peer-election-timeout` - The number of milliseconds to wait before the leader is declared unhealthy.
 * `-peer-heartbeat-interval` - The number of milliseconds in between heartbeat requests
 * `-snapshot=false` - Disable log snapshots.
 Defaults to `true`.
+* `-cluster-active-size` - The number of expected peer-mode instances in the cluster.
+It is used only when the instance creates a new cluster.
+* `-cluster-remove-delay` - The delay before one node is removed from the cluster since it cannot be connected at all.
+It is used only when the instance creates a new cluster.
+* `-cluster-sync-interval` - The interval between synchronization for standby-mode instance with the cluster.
+It is used only when the instance creates a new cluster.
 * `-v` - Enable verbose logging.
 Defaults to `false`.
 * `-vv` - Enable very verbose logging.
 Defaults to `false`.
 * `-version` - Print the version and exit.